Jherwin gets a chance to be a normal little boy

-Fast forward to March 2018, Jherwin returned to Queen of Peace for his first annual checkup.
-All Children’s field consultant Tanya Diaz reported that Jherwin’s improvement is amazing.
-He is a very active 15-month old who now is able to play with other children.
+Fast forward to March 2018 Jherwin returned to Queen of Peace for his first annual checkup.
+All Children’s field consultant Tanya Diaz reported that Jherwin’s improvement was amazing.
+He was very active at 15 months and was able to play with other children.

 We will continue to monitor Jherwin’s progress each year and support his journey.
 Because we care, a child who faced certain paralysis is racing toward a life filled with possibilities.